• FB

 I use my “Grandma” pizza pan as I LOVE LOVE LOVE the LloydPans products.
 They truly are THE BEST for dough.

-If you want to get some amazing pans from them I have a 10% off discount code through their website to use.
-It’s good for one time only per person so order wisely.
-If you’re not sure what to get, send me a message and I’ll be happy to help you with pans!
+If you want to get some amazing pans from them, I have a 10% off discount code available on their website.
+It’s good for one-time use per person, so order wisely.
+If you’re not sure what to get, send me a message, and I’ll be happy to help you with pans!

 LloydPans website